Homatropine (Into the eye)

 Warnings While Using This Medicine:

-- This medicine may make your eyes more sensitive to light.
-Wear sunglasses until the effects of medicine wear off.
-Be careful if you drive a car, use machinery, or do anything else that requires you to see clearly.
+- This medicine makes your eyes more sensitive to light.
+Wear sunglasses until the effects wear off.

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.